dstroud/dreamsequence_dev/README.md

   - Scale+tr.: Columns 1-7 play notes from the scale selected in `SONG>>Scale` and a diatonic transposition is applied based on the active chord degree.
 Columns 8-12 play the same notes one octave higher.
 In C Major: columns 1-7 would be C, D, E, F, G, A, B for degree I and D, E, F, G, A, B, C for degree ii.

-  - Chromatic: Columns 1-12 play chromatic semitones with the starting note determined by `Song>>Key`
+  - Chromatic: Columns 1-12 play chromatic semitones with the starting note determined by `Song>>Tonic`

   - Chromatic+tr: Columns 1-12 play chromatic semitones transposed by the root note of the selected chord degree.
 In C Major, columns 1-6 would output C, C#, D, D#, E, F for degree I and D, D#, E, F, F#, G for degree ii.

   - Kit: Outputs chromatic semitones, beginning with C, no matter the song's key.
 Typically used to trigger notes on a drum machine or sampler, but can also be used for static pattern sequencing.

-  - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the mask editor.
+  - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the Mask Editor.
 These custom masks exist at the `SONG>>Scale` level.
 In other words `SONG>>Scale: Major` contains 8 custom masks which will change when switching to `SONG>>Scale: Natural Minor`.
 By default, Dreamsequence contains one example custom mask (Mask 1) for each `SONG>>Scale`.
 Custom Masks will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save masks`.

   - Mask 1-8+tr: Custom scale masks transposed within the scale by the active chord degree.
 This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the mask is not heptatonic.

-  - Priority: This determines if Grid is configured for monophonic sequencing, or polyphonic/note pools.
+  - Grid: This determines if Grid is configured for monophonic sequencing, or note pools/polyphonic sequencing.
 It works in conjunction with the `Polyphony` option to determine which notes (and how many of them) to play.
     - Mono: Only one note can be enabled per step/row at a time.
 If multiple notes appear on a step, having been entered while in a different mode, they will still appear, but only the lowest-pitched note will play.
-	- L→: Multiple notes can be enabled per step, and will play from left to right.
+	  - Pool L→: Multiple notes can be enabled per step, and will play from left to right.
-	- ←R: Multiple notes can be enabled per step, and will play from right to left.
+	  - Pool ←R: Multiple notes can be enabled per step, and will play from right to left.
-	- Random: Multiple notes can be enabled per step, and will play in random order.
+	  - Pool Random: Multiple notes can be enabled per step, and will play in random order.

   - Polyphony: The number of notes that will actually be sent to the voice.
-Combined with `Priority`, this can be used to play the lowest, the highest, or randomly-selected notes from a "pool" of options.
+Combined with `Grid`, this can be used to play the lowest, the highest, or randomly-selected notes from a "pool" of options.
 This is useful to create voicing or pattern variation.
-When `Priority` is Mono, this setting is ignored and only one note will sound.
+When `Grid` is Mono, this setting is ignored and only one note will sound.

 - Octave: Shifts pitch output from -4 to +4 octaves.